force-h2020/force-bdss-plugin-nevergrad/doc/source/introduction.rst

 * constant-valued paramaters (these implement ``value`` attribute).

 The KPIs are implicitly assumed to be minimized over the course of optimization.
-User should provide the upper bounds for the KPIs, which is required by the multiobjective optimization algorithm, implemented in ``nevergrad``.
+User should provide the upper bounds for the KPIs, which is required by the ``nevergrad`` multiobjective optimization algorithm.
 Due to the backwards compatibility issues, the KPIs' upper bounds must be specified by the ``scale_factor`` field.
 (This will likely be fixed in the next release, see `this issue <https://github.com/force-h2020/force-bdss/issues/293>`_).